 Day 4 - Reykjavik & The Blue lagoon

-This last day in Iceland includes a visit to the capital city, Reykjavík, and then a well-deserved relaxing moment in the hot water of the Blue Lagoon.
 Once you reach Reykjavík, start your tour of the city at the Tjörnin Lake in the Old part of the city.
 This lake is inhabited by more than 40 different species of birds.
 In winter, the lake freezes over and becomes an ice rink right in the heart of the city.

-Walk through the Old Reykjavík to see the colorful, corrugated iron-clad houses on your way to Hallgrímskirkja
+Walk through the Old Reykjavík to see the colorful, corrugated iron-clad houses on your way to Hallgrímskirkja.

 As the northernmost capital city in the world, you might think that Reykjavík is a dull and austere city.
 Far from that!
 You will see for yourself that the city is colorful and that the nightlife in Reykjavík is as vibrant as it can be in other European capitals!